 In this age of complete digital saturation, we are fighting an uphill battle to get our content seen.
 There is an overabundance of available content, or content noise, out there for us to consume (hello, endless cat videos!).
 As a result, our attention spans are shrinking.

 Working in a hundred screens, but find yourself pausing to check out that latest viral video?
 You get the picture.
 Gone are the days of “If you write it, they will come”.
 Instead of focusing on content quantity, really hone in on what you want to put out there to compete with the noise.
 Your audience will come.

 3) Lack of Commitment

 These days, thinking like a publisher is not enough.
 Your communications and/or marketing departments needs to look and act like a publisher, too.
 This often requires several organizational changes, including but not limited to, role changes for existing professionals, dedicated access to subject matter experts and hiring new creative/writing talent.
 Brand new processes need to be devised.
-New process tools are needed that fit those processes (beware of Swiss Army Knives).
+New process tools are needed that fit those processes.
 Ditch your campaign mentality, and shift your strategic thinking to building content properties and editorial plans that balance customer needs with long-term business goals.
 Commitment is hard, but worth it long-term.

 May We Offer a Suggestion?